So, you’re either working as a data analyst or thinking about becoming one—and you’re keen to forge a remote career. Can the two go hand-in-hand?

 But what about remote data analysts?

 At the time of writing, there’s very little data regarding remote data analyst salaries specifically—and there’s much discussion about whether remote workers should earn less than their in-house counterparts.
-Mark Zuckerberg recently announced that, in the next ten years, half of Facebook’s employees will switch to remote work on a permanent basis, and that their salaries may be adjusted based on where they live.
-So, employees living in cheaper areas can effectively expect a pay cut.
+Mark Zuckerberg recently announced that, in the next ten years, half of Meta’s employees will switch to remote work on a permanent basis, and that their salaries may be adjusted based on where they live—so, employees living in cheaper areas can effectively expect a pay cut.
 This is an approach that many companies take when hiring remote workers, so it’s something to bear in mind when negotiating your salary.
 However, this may shift as remote work becomes increasingly prevalent.
 In the wake of Mark Zuckerberg’s announcement, many people are arguing that remote workers should not be paid based on where they live, but on the value they bring to the company.

 So: When it comes to your salary as a remote data analyst, you can use your location as a benchmark—but make sure you also factor in the expertise you’re bringing to the table.
 There’s no reason you should earn significantly less than in-house analysts if you’re working the same hours and contributing just as much value.
 If you’re struggling with where to pitch your salary expectations, our data analyst salary guide will help you.